Lena Cronqvist

-Lena Birgitta Cronqvist Tunström (born 1938) is a Swedish painter, graphic artist and sculptor.
-Considered to be one of Scandinavia's most prominent Expressionists, her biographically-inspired works include self portraits, some with her child, sometimes depicting the unpleasant features of life.
-She has illustrated the books of her late husband Göran Tunström and created lithographs for one of August Strindberg's plays.
-As a sculptor, she has worked with glass and bronze.
+Lena Birgitta Cronqvist Tunström (née Cronqvist; 31 December 1938 – 29 July 2025) was a Swedish painter, graphic artist and sculptor.
+Considered to be one of Scandinavia's most prominent Expressionists, her biographically inspired works include self-portraits, some with her child, sometimes depicting the unpleasant features of life.
+She illustrated the books of her husband Göran Tunström and created lithographs for one of August Strindberg's plays.
+As a sculptor, she worked with glass and bronze.
 Her artworks have been widely exhibited and are in the collections of Nationalmuseet and Moderna Museet in Stockholm.